 I heard from my one friend in London when she visited her friend’s wedding that in Gujrati wedding everything is so sweet and grandeur.
 Since then I was very much interested to visit one and got the opportunity.
 Rashmi and Rajat were so nice to me and told me everything about their journey that how they got into the relationship.

-In this Gujrati pre-wedding ritual bride’s father and some other men from the family visit groom’s family with some quantity of unrefined sugar and Kesar in an embellished pouch that is tied with a sacred thread which is called Nada Chari.
+In this Gujrati Pre Wedding Rituals of India bride’s father and some other men from the family visit groom’s family with some quantity of unrefined sugar and Kesar in an embellished pouch that is tied with a sacred thread which is called Nada Chari.
 Vermillion Tilak is applied on groom’s forehead which is known as Chandlo.
 It signifies the alliance between the two families.

 Maatli is a clay container in which, in olden days sweetmeats are carried.
 It is the bride’s father who puts the vermillion tilak on the groom and nominal money is given as shagun.
 In return, for bride, a saree or jewelry is given to bride’s father including the nominal shagun amount.